You are here: Home Users and Science Experimental facilities Collaborating research group beamlines BM20 - ROBL - The Rossendorf Beamline

 • Closed-cycle He-Cryostat for sample cooling down to 15 K

-• Automated sample holders
+• Automated sample holders for RT and cryogenic measurements

 Additional Information